Scientific Name

 Description

 Selenicereus undatus, formerly known as Hylocereus undatus, is a lithophytic or hemiepiphytic cactus with creeping, sprawling, or clambering stems.
-It branches profusely, and its stems can grow up to 33 feet (10 m) long and climb by aerial roots.
-They are green, with up to 4 feet (1.2 m) long joints, generally three ribs, and 1 to 3 conical spines per areole.
+It branches profusely, and its stems climb by aerial roots and can grow up to 33 feet (10 m) long.
+The stems are green, with joints generally having three ribs and 1 to 3 conical spines per areole.
+The joint can reach up to 4 feet (1.2 m) in length.
 The margins are horny and undulate, with wings up to 2 inches (5 cm) wide.
 The spines are grayish-brown to black and can grow up to 0.4 inches (1 cm) long.

 The scented nocturnal flowers are white with green outer tepals and bracts and can reach up to 14 inches (35 cm) in length and 12 inches (30 cm) in diameter.
 They appear from late spring to early summer.
 The fruits are oblong to oval and can grow up to 5 inches (12.5 cm) long and 3.6 inches (9 cm) in diameter.